Wings for NONMEM on the NeSI HPC3

 https://ondemand.nesi.org.nz/pun/sys/shell/ssh/login.hpc.nesi.org.nz

 This is my NeSI home directory.
 There are two symbolic links MY_PROJECT and MY_RJM that provide a simple way to access the uoa00106 project directory and your personal set of rjm-job files.
-It is recommended to create these links by copying and pasting the following commands into the nesi terminal window.
+It is recommended to create these links by copying and pasting the following commands into the terminal window.
 Be sure to change nesiname to your NeSI user name

-ln -s /nesi/nobackup/uoa00106 ~/MY_PROJECT
+ln -s /NeSI/nobackup/uoa00106 ~/MY_PROJECT

-ln -s /nesi/nobackup/uoa00106/nesiname/rjm-jobs/ ~/MY_RJM
+ln -s /NeSI/nobackup/uoa00106/neSiname/rjm-jobs/ ~/MY_RJM

 The ~ before the symbolic link name refers to your NeSI home directory.
 This is the location where the symbolic link will be created.